The 7 Steps I Took When Hiring A Local Photographer To Take Photos Of Myself In 100+ Yoga Poses

 In 2012 I booked a day with a local photographer to take yoga photos of me.
-The one above (me in Bridge Pose) is one of them.

 In a 6 hour session, the photographer took over 500 photos!
 And at the end of the session I felt like I’d run a marathon.
 I’ve run marathons before, and I’m not joking when I say it’s like running a marathon.
 I ached from head to toe.